pickledeggs95/hangman/README.md

 # hangman
-first project - hangman game with GUI (tkinter) to come - use javascript to enable game to run on server instead of tkinter window
+first project - hangman game with GUI (tkinter)

+-to come: use javascript to enable game to run on server instead of tkinter window